8 Tactics To Convert More Website Visitors Into Customers

 So when creating a website, think about how you will provide clear customer journeys, through navigation and call to actions, which should support your overall website marketing goals.

-- As per the above, ensure all of the main pages in your customer’s journey are optimised with relevant Call to Actions.
+- As per the above, ensure all of the main pages in your customer’s journey are optimised with relevant Call to Actions to help facilitate conversions.

 - Encourage your visitors to write a review on your TripAdvisor listing.
 You can do this by promoting your TripAdvisor listing URL on promotional material; have an iPad set up at your registration desk/on tour so they can easily login and write the review – just make it easy for your customers to do it!

-You don’t want to make it hard for potential customers and visitors to book products, so ensure your main sales call to action (whether it is a Book Now button, or a Product Search & Book Button) is available and accessible from your header.
+You don’t want to make it hard for customers and visitors to book products, so ensure your main sales call to action (whether it is a Book Now button, or a Product Search & Book Button) is available and accessible from your main navigation.
 This means it will always be identifiable to the visitor, no matter what page they land on.

-- Speak with your website developer about ensuring your main sales call to action is accessible in the Header of your website.
+- Speak with your website developer about ensuring your main sales call to action is accessible for your website visitors.

 Shopping cart abandonment rates are increasing, so ensure you payment process is streamlined, and is completed in 3-4 steps – as the longer it takes to complete a purchase, the more opportunities you give your potential customers to abandon the sale.